 #8 Value Resorts at Walt Disney World

 The #8 thing we hate about Disney are value resorts.
 With the exception of the Art of Animation, value resorts offer little value.
 They aren’t even cheap!
-They don’t have hot tubs at any one of the three or more pools on the property.
+The amenities are weak – they don’t have hot tubs at any one of the three or more pools on the property.
 They don’t offer any alternative transportation other than buses, which means everyone is fighting for the same seat.
 They don’t have any restaurants other than the cafeteria, which still serves better food than the entirety of Magic Kingdom and Hollywood Studios.
-And they are sprawled out over a compound so large it has to fit 3,000 rooms in it, with no building higher than 4 stories.
+And they are sprawled out over a compound so large it has to fit 3,000 rooms in it, with no building higher than four stories.

-#7 Quick Service choices at Magic Kingdom & Hollywood Studios at Walt Disney World
+#7 Quick Service food choices at Disneyland, Tokyo Disneyland, Magic Kingdom & Hollywood Studios

 Would it be so hard to offer something other than gads of french fries?
 How about a few of the great quick service choices they have over at the other parks?
 How about a nice plate of ribs from Flame Tree BBQ, or a rice bowl from Yak and Yeti?
 We love the Fish Tacos in Mexico at Epcot!
 Seriously, this is one of the major things we hate about Disney.